gilmore-lab/protocols/Post-session-protocol-high-density-eeg.md

 ## On PowerDiva Computer

+### Duplicate Stimulus Set

 - On the PDvideo computer make a copy (**file > duplicate**) (Command + d) of the stimulus set (found in **stimulus set** folder on the desktop) and put this in the participant's folder within the NetStations session folder.

 ![Copy Stimulus Set to Net Station Sessions folder](imgs/.jpg)

+### Open Power Diva

-- Open the Power Diva Host 3.4 application by double clidking the icon on the desktop
+- Open the Power Diva Host 3.4 application by double clicking the icon on the desktop

 ![Power Diva Host 3.4.0 Alias Icon](imgs/.jpg)

   - Ignore error messages and choose to work offline.

+### Import NS Session

   - Import NS Session by choosing **File > Import NS Session**
     - Choose the file from the **NetStation_sessions** folder on the desktop.